How to Write a Great Blog Post

 Choose Images That Help Tell the Story

 Pictures tell stories better than words in many cases.
 And in content, the photo is what your audience will see first on social media.
 It may even be what grabs their attention on your blog.
 The pictures you choose need to help tell the story.
 A good rule of thumb is one image for every 500 words of copy.
 If you explain something and screenshots would help tell the story, include them where applicable.
-You’ll also want to use images when you distribute your blog post on social media.
+You’ll also want to use images when distributing your blog post on social media.
 Ensure you note the correct sizes and have images that won’t lose their impact because they’ve been cropped.

 Tips with Related Blog Posts -